Generic Name: doxorubicin hydrochloride

 Dilute Doxil doses up to 90 mg in 250 mL of 5% Dextrose Injection, USP prior to administration.
 Dilute doses exceeding 90 mg in 500 mL of 5% Dextrose Injection, USP prior to administration.
 Refrigerate diluted Doxil at 2°C to 8°C (36°F to 46°F) and administer within 24 hours.

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Inspect parenteral drug products visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Do not use if a precipitate or foreign matter is present.

 Do not use with in-line filters.